denohora/MCQ_calc/README.md

 mcq_calc is the function and I've provided some examples for testing.
-The default Output of mcq_calc is the geometric mean of the 3 k values, one from magnitude level.
+The default Output of mcq_calc is the geometric mean of the 3 k values, one from each magnitude level.
 Two other Outputs are available.
-You can ask for "SML" which will give return the small, medium and large k values.
+You can ask for "SML" which will give return the k values for small, medium and large magnitude values.
 You can also ask for "Consistency" to return the maximum consistency in each of the magnitudes.
 Consistency above .75 is preferred (see Kaplan et al).